 If you are given an altitude to expect and make the climb to that altitude before the radio failure occurs, it is no longer “expected”, and the last assigned altitude or MSA should be flown; once again, whichever is higher.

-If receiving an EFC containing a lower altitude, maintain either assigned altitude or MEA (whichever is highest) until the designated time/fix is reached.
+If receiving an EFC containing a lower altitude, maintain either the assigned altitude or MEA (whichever is highest) until the designated time/fix is reached.

 Leaving the Clearance Limit: